 Israeli Navy ships set sail earlier Sunday night for what was expected to be a dramatic showdown out at sea as they try to prevent a flotilla of international aid ships from breaking the blockade on the Gaza Strip.

-“They [the Israel Navy Y.K.] has stopped us before in various ways and we do not intend to be intimated,” Hughes said.
+“They [the Israel Navy] have stopped us before in various ways and we do not intend be intimated,” Hughes said.
 “We have so many people who want to go to Gaza so it doesn’t matter what the Israelis do to us.
 As long as people want to go and to send boats it will continue.”

-The flotilla, which includes three cargo ships and three passenger ships, is carrying materials that Israel bars from reaching Gaza on a regular basis, like cement and other building materials, because they can be used by Hamas to build bunkers.
-The activists said they also were carrying hundreds of electrical-powered wheelchairs, prefabricated homes and water purifiers.
+The three cargo ships and three passenger ships are carrying materials that Israel bars from reaching Gaza on a regular basis, like cement and other building materials, because they can be used by Hamas to build bunkers.
+The activists said they also were carrying hundreds of electric-powered wheelchairs, prefabricated homes and water purifiers.

-After the ships are stopped, the Navy will sail them to the Ashdod Port where the cargo will be unloaded, inspected and then transferred, via land crossings, to the Gaza Strip.
-The passengers will be deported.
-Those who refuse to willingly leave the country will be arrested.
+The navy plans to stop the ships and sail them to the Ashdod Port where their cargo will be unloaded, inspected and then transferred, via land crossings, to the Gaza Strip.
+The passengers are to be deported.
+Those who refuse to leave the country would be arrested.

-Some 700 pro-Palestinian activists are on the boats, including 1976 Nobel peace laureate Mairead Corrigan Maguire, European legislators and an elderly Holocaust survivor.
+Some 700 pro-Palestinian activists are on the boats, including 1976 Nobel Peace Prize laureate Máiread Corrigan-Maguire, European legislators and a Holocaust survivor.

-Israel and Egypt imposed the blockade on Gaza after Hamas militants violently seized control of the seaside territory in June 2007.
+Israel and Egypt imposed the blockade on Gaza after Hamas seized control of the territory in June 2007.

-Some of the passengers on the ships were recorded shouting chants to remember Haifa since the army of Mohammed
+Some of the passengers on the ships were recorded shouting chants to remember Haifa since the army of Muhammad will soon return.

-"Israel condemns the anti-Semitic chants that were publicized this
+condemns the anti-Semitic chants that were publicized this morning,”

 Ayalon said.
-“The fact that participants on the flotilla would
+“The fact that participants on the flotilla would chant

 such things shows the true nature of some of the participants and its

 particular policy of the Israeli government, but have very real and

 dangerous hatred for Jews and the Jewish state.”AP contributed to this report